top of page

 One of the oldest Georgian varieties, Otskhanuri Sapere grows only in the western part of the country.

-Wet forest on the nose with its black wild berries, currant leaf, earthy pomegranate.
+Wet forest on the nose with its black wild berries, currant leaf, and earthy pomegranate.

 Dry red wine, 11% alc., Imereti.